Am I qualified to write this post?

 If you don’t like being bound to a contract, you can purchase photos on-demand at both Shutterstock and Adobe Stock.

-Generally, this option is a lot more expensive than subscription plans, but it offers more flexibility and requires no commitment, whatsoever.
+Generally, this option is a lot more expensive than subscription plans, but it offers more flexibility and requires no commitment.
 What is more, Enhanced or Extended licenses can only be bought on-demand, with either cash or credits.

 Shutterstock On-demand Pricing